conorparnell/CardGame/README.md

 # PeatBone -
 A simple JavaScript card game about digging bones out of a peat bog, with some Irish folklore thrown in.
 Inspired by the Ooblets dance battle system.
-Work in progress.

 ## Instructions:
 In the way many Irish tales go, you've found yourself in a competition.
 Your goal is to dig 30 bones out of the peat bog before your rival does.
 Lucky for you, one of four Irish aspects will lend you a hand.